-The online applications for Spring 2018 open on November 20, 2017, and are at the links for each campus below.
+The online applications for Spring 2019 open November 1, 2018, and are at the links for each campus below.
 Students should only apply using ONE of the links below, which will be their primary institution.
 Students planning to register for courses at more than one institution will indicate all institutions they wish to take courses from when course information is filled out on the application, and registration for courses at other institutions will be initiated by the primary institution once the application is submitted.

 Students will need to create a login for the application system.
 If students have previously filled out an undergraduate application online, they will use that login for the HSDC application.